MPScam/MPScam.github.io/README.md

 - [ ] (optional) add to index.html of HelloWorld
 - [x] add style to your hello world page with background colors, text color, fonts, and font size
 - [x] center your text on your hello world page.
-- [ ] add an image/s to your hello world page
+- [x] add an image/s to your hello world page
-- [ ] add a hyperlink back to your main webpage on your hello world webpage
+- [x] add a hyperlink back to your main webpage on your hello world webpage
-- [ ] Add a css stylesheet to your html files. (this will be unifrom text formatting for all your webpages. )
+- [x] Add a css stylesheet to your html files. (this will be unifrom text formatting for all your webpages. )
+- [ ] add the rubric webapge to your main page of your website.